 Conclusion

-Though grouting is a simple technique, an untidy grouting job will impact the final look of your project.
+Though grouting is a simple technique, an untidy job will impact your project's final look.
 That’s why it's important to apply tile grout properly.
-To ensure that you grout your tiles correctly, always read the manufacturer’s instructions.
-This step-by-step guide will ensure that you grout your tiles like a professional.
+Always read the manufacturer's instructions to ensure you grout your tiles correctly.
+This step-by-step guide will ensure that you grout your tiles like a pro.